R.E.M.: Campaigning and activism

 R.E.M. helped raise awareness of Aung San Suu Kyi and human rights violations in Myanmar, when they worked with the Freedom Campaign and the US Campaign for Burma.
 Stipe himself ran ads for the 1988 election, supporting Democratic presidential candidate and Massachusetts governor Michael Dukakis over then-Vice President George H. W. Bush.
 In 2004, the band participated in the Vote for Change tour that sought to mobilize American voters to support Democratic presidential candidate John Kerry.
 R.E.M.'s political stance, particularly coming from a wealthy rock band under contract to a label owned by a multinational corporation, received criticism from former Q editor Paul Du Noyer, who criticized the band's "celebrity liberalism", saying, "It's an entirely pain-free form of rebellion that they're adopting.
 There's no risk involved in it whatsoever, but quite a bit of shoring up of customer loyalty."

 From the late 1980s, R.E.M. was involved in the local politics of its hometown of Athens, Georgia.
 Buck explained to Sounds in 1987, "Michael always says think local and act local—we have been doing a lot of stuff in our town to try and make it a better place."
 The band often donated funds to local charities and helped renovate and preserve historic buildings in the town.
 R.E.M.'s political clout was credited with the narrow election of Athens mayor Gwen O'Looney twice in the 1990s.
 The band is a member of the Canadian charity Artists Against Racism.

+In 2025 the band released a remix of their 1983 hit "Radio Free Europe" in support of the eponymous organization, which was facing severe budget cuts from the second presidency of Donald Trump.